scotmatson/computer-vision/doc/github.md

 * Stage - When a file or files are `staged`, they are able to be commited.
 A modified file is in either one of two states, staged or unstaged.
 If a file is not staged, it cannot be commited to the repository.
 * Tracking - A file OR change that is tracked is one that has been commited to the repository.
 Each time a commit is made a new snapshot is taken of the current state of all tracked files.
 * Dirty State - A reference to when `git status` returns uncommited/untracked changes in the local repository.
+* HEAD - Branches can be thought of as directed acyclic graphs.
+The HEAD represents the pointer to the current node within the graph.